Courtney Love: 1992–1995: Marriage to Kurt Cobain, Live Through This and breakthrough

-In January 1995, Love was arrested in Melbourne for disrupting a Qantas flight after getting into an argument with a stewardess.
-On July 4, 1995, at the Lollapalooza Festival in George, Washington, Love threw a lit cigarette at musician Kathleen Hanna before punching her in the face, alleging that Hanna had made a joke about her daughter.
+In January 1995, Love was arrested in Melbourne for disrupting a Qantas flight after getting into an argument with a flight attendant.
+On July 4, 1995, at the Lollapalooza Festival in George, Washington, Love threw a lit cigarette at musician Kathleen Hanna before punching her in the face, alleging that she had made a joke about her daughter.
 She pleaded guilty to an assault charge and was sentenced to anger management classes.
 In November 1995, two male teenagers sued Love for allegedly punching them during a Hole concert in Orlando, Florida in March 1995.
 The judge dismissed the case on grounds that the teens "weren't exposed to any greater amount of violence than could reasonably be expected at an alternative rock concert".
-Love later said she had little memory of 1994–1995, as she had been using large quantities of heroin and Rohypnol at the time.
+Love later said she had little memory of 1994 and 1995, as she had been using large quantities of heroin and Rohypnol at the time.